 Community service obligations

-The Licensee is expected to comply with Universal Service Obligation of rolling out Network Services equitably paying particular regard to under-served surburbs, rural and peri-urban areas.
+The Licensee is expected to comply with Universal Service Obligation of rolling out Network Services equitably paying particular regard to under-served suburbs, rural and peri-urban areas.

 Emergency Call Services

 The licensee shall provide a public emergency call service by configuring the national emergency numbers prescribed by the Authority to deliver free of charge emergency traffic generated on its network to public Emergency Response Centres to be routed to appropriate local Emergency First Responders.